rayference/dessinemoi/README.md

 - Use dictionaries to create objects from the factory
 - Create `attrs`-compatible converters to automatically convert dictionaries to instances of registered types
-- Customise factories to your needs
+- Customize factories to your needs

 Check the [documentation](https://dessinemoi.readthedocs.io) for more detail.